Puggy Pearson: Professional poker career

 Prior to 1949, all poker games were cash games; a player could cash out his chips and leave at any time.
 Pearson originated the idea of a freezeout tournament and shared his idea with fellow gambler "Nick the Greek" Dandolos in the early 1950s.
 Dandolos later brought the idea to legendary casino owner Benny Binion.
-After further urging by Pearson, Amarillo Slim, and Doyle Brunson, all of whom felt that such a tournament would create great side (cash) game action, Binion founded the World Series of Poker in 1970.
-Pearson participated in the first World Series of Poker that year along with Amarillo Slim, Doyle Brunson, Sailor Roberts, Crandell Addington, and Carl Cannon.
+After further urging by Pearson, Amarillo Slim, and Doyle Brunson, all of whom felt that such a tournament would create great side (cash) game action, Binion founded the World Series of Poker (WSOP) in 1970.
+Pearson participated in the first WSOP that year along with Amarillo Slim, Doyle Brunson, Sailor Roberts, Crandell Addington, and Carl Cannon.

-Pearson won his first World Series of Poker (WSOP) bracelet in the 1971 Limit Seven-Card Stud preliminary event.
+Pearson won his first WSOP bracelet in the 1971 Limit Seven-Card Stud preliminary event.

 Pearson was involved in a controversial ending to the 1972 WSOP Main Event.
 He ended up being the runner-up to Amarillo Slim, but there was a question of fair play.

 In 1973, Pearson won two preliminary events in the WSOP.
 In the same World Series, he won the Main Event when his A♠ 7♠ defeated Johnny Moss's J♠.
 With the Main Event victory, Pearson became the first player in WSOP history to win three events in a single year.
 This record has since been matched by five others.
 He won four bracelets, two of which were in seven-card stud and two of which were No limit hold'em.

 Pearson was known as a man who would always seek out the biggest game in town, whether it was in the poker room or on the golf course.
 He owned a RV, which he called the Roving Gambler, with this painted on the side: "I'll play any man from any land any game he can name for any amount I can count, provided I like it."

 Pearson was inducted into the Poker Hall of Fame in 1987.